mainmatter/playbook/project-procedure/digital-products/README.md

 configurator but no payment mechanism or order management system yet).
-Subsequent increments will extend and optimize what was built in previous increments (e.g. adding a checkout flow with payment, adding an order management system for the client's sales personnel etc.).
+Subsequent increments will extend and optimize what was built in previous increments (e.g. adding a checkout flow with payment, adding an order management system for the company's sales representatives etc.).

 While applying a systematic approach for developing a coherent understanding of what will be built, we recommend keeping the product design stage limited and